mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

  <!--  -->

-Learning in non-formal environments such as home education settings allows participants to follow their own interests and to group together with others that share similar aims.
-Gee [@gee_what_2004] frames these informal, often online communities as _affinity spaces_.

-It is relevant to examine the broader context of areas of activity around games and the resulting diverse learning outcomes.
-Gee [@gee_what_2004] terms this activity and culture created around games  _meta-gaming_.
+Gee [@gee_what_2004] describes the process of learning in informal environments such as home education settings and the resulting opportunities for participants to follow their own interests and to group together with others that share similar aims, framing the communities as _affinity spaces_.
+Gee's research [@gee_what_2004] in part addresses the domain of computer games.
+He terms the activity and culture created around games  _meta-gaming_.
 Examples include: fan websites and fiction, sharing of tips, creation of imitation games or related artwork.
 Gee examines how shared discourses and emerging identities develop within these spaces.
-Researcher Mizuko Ito's ethnographic approach to studies of informal digital consumption and making in the home [@ito_hanging_2010; @ito_living_2009], charts a progression in proficiency of young makers of digital products within online communities.
-This approach connects the affordances of new online tools with the sociocultural view of learning as embedded within social and cultural contexts [@ito2013connected].
-Sefton Green [@sefton-green_mapping_2013] explores the wider context of digital making including anxieties around the use of digital technology by young people and and it's alignment with valued digital skills required by the workforce.
+In a similar vein, researcher Mizuko Ito's ethnographic approach to studies of informal digital consumption and making in the home [@ito_hanging_2010; @ito_living_2009], charts a progression in proficiency of young makers of digital products within online communities.
+Her approach connects the affordances of new online tools with a sociocultural view of learning as embedded within social and cultural contexts [@ito2013connected].
+Sefton Green [@sefton-green_mapping_2013] explores the wider context of digital making including: its alignment with valued digital skills required by the workforce, anxieties around the use of digital technology by young people, and the role of diverse learning settings.
 He notes both the potential and current lack of research on the transfer of learning opportunities and learner trajectories between informal experiences, formal learning settings and professional destinations.

+ETHOS AND MOTIVATION

 Observations of young people's enthusiastic involvement in digital media and game making, and meta-gaming in informal communities have sparked questions on how to leverage this interest as funds for other educational aims [@gee_what_2004; @papert_mindstorms_1980].
-Sefton Green also outlines emerging more structured programme which aim to do this.

-CHECK OVERLAP WITH LIT REVIEW

-ETHOS AND MOTIVATION
+This underlying question in part informs the ethos of this thesis.

 The desire to complete a particular project and self-motivated access to the resources to achieve it is the stuff of computing mythology, recalling the kind of garage innovation that created Apple computer and early hacker computing culture [@fuller_garage_2015].